drankinatty/winsolver/README.md

 ### Output

-Taking the contents of the second example above as the contents of the textview and clicking `[Solve...]` results in:
+Taking the contents of the second example above as the contents of the edit window and clicking `[Solve...]` results in:

     linear system of equations: